-We all know it, Mewtwo is cool.
-When you’re playing Pokémon Gold and Silver, yeah, of course you want to get your hands on Lugia and Ho-Oh, they’re on the box and they rule.
-But there’s something about mythical Pokémon, a sense of mystery, whispers on the playground, the rumours of secret ways to unlock them that make them interesting in their own way.
+There’s something about mythical Pokémon, a sense of mystery, whispers on the playground, the rumors of secret ways to unlock them that make them interesting in their own way.
 In this list of the best mythical Pokémon, we’re going to talk about the best of all mythical Pokémon, and break down exactly what we love about them.

-For even more great Pokémon guides (and questionable picks) be sure to check out our guides covering the best starter Pokémon, monkey Pokémon, fish Pokémon, cat Pokémon, Bird Pokémon, and dog Pokémon.
-What can we say, we just love Pokémon!
+For even more great Pokémon guides (and questionable picks), be sure to check out our guides covering the best starter Pokémon, snake Pokémon, monkey Pokémon, fish Pokémon, cat Pokémon, Bird Pokémon, spider Pokémon, and dog Pokémon.
+What can we say?
+We just love Pokémon!

 Let’s get cracking with our list of the best mythical Pokémon

-You can’t beat the original.
+You can’t beat the original gen 1 Pokémon.
 Before there was Mewtwo there was Mew.
 In fact, there are breadcrumbs alluding to the existence of Mew littered throughout research notes all over the region of Kanto.
 That’s some amazing world-building and exciting development of a Pokémon before we see them that the Pokémon games have rarely done since.
 Think about it, basing your legendary Pokémon all around another mythical Pokémon that you can’t even catch in the game.
 A stroke of genius.

 Both Mew and Mewtwo gained even more notoriety in the incredibly successful (within my friendship group at least) Pokémon The First Movie: Mewtwo Strikes Back.
 Mew was shown to be a cat-like and endearingly innocent creation, almost ambivalent towards the humans of the world, but still a force for good.
 I’ll never forget the adorable little ‘mew’ noise the creature lets out, and I’ll also never forget the playground rumours of using strength to find a Mew hidden under a truck by the S.S.
 Anne.

-Now I’ve got a real soft spot for Celebi, not least because I think Gold and Silver (or more specifically Heart Gold and Soul Silver) are still the pinnacle of Pokémon games.
+Now I’ve got a real soft spot for Celebi, not least because I think the gen 2 Pokémon games, Gold and Silver (or more specifically Heart Gold and Soul Silver), are still the pinnacle of Pokémon games.
 The protector of the forest with the ability to travel through time, Celebi takes a more proactive approach than many Pokémon, concerned with the fate of the environment it lives in, and is visibly affected by its destruction.

 Yes, it might look like a flying onion, but Celebi is still a charming choice and added that much-needed air of mystery to Pokémon Gold and Silver, a generation that already features the best legendaries of any generation.
 Argue with the wall, any generation with Lugia and Suicune is just automatically the best.
 Celebi also had its time to shine in the great Pokémon: 4Ever, and has a beautiful pink shiny that takes up pride of place in my Pokémon boxes.